 Pour enough sauce in the crockpot to cover the bottom.

 Put one layer of ribs in the cooker and pour a thin layer of sauce over the ribs.

 Put one more layer of ribs in the cooker and pour a thin layer over those.

 Continue layering until all the ribs are in the cooker.

 Pour remaining sauce over the ribs.

 Cook on high heat for one hour.

-Turn heat down to low and cook about 6 hours or until very tender.
+Turn heat down to low and cook for about 6 hours or until very tender.

 Boiling method (Spareribs are sometimes boiled and it does speed up the cooking time):